abuxolugo/prosody_manipulator/README.md

 # prosody_manipulator
-This is a really simple program that can be used to manipulate the duration and pitch contour of a word or utterance.
+This is a really simple Praat script that can be used to manipulate the duration and pitch contour of a word or utterance.
+The script was used to make the materials for Buxó-Lugo & Watson (2016).

 To use it, you must first have a sound selected (highlighted) in Praat's Objects window.
 Then run the script.
 You'll have to provide the final duration you'd like your sound to have, and